You can learn a lot from the graves of your ancestors. But how do you find a cemetery grave? And what is there to do when you go to a cemetery?

 - A graveyard is typically smaller in size and is often associated with a church.

-Both though are places where you will find your loved ones buried.
+Both though are places where you can find your loved ones buried.

-There will usually be a stone with an inscription that can give you very much clues that can help you further with your genealogy research.
+There will usually be a stone with an inscription that can give you many clues.
+These clues can help you further with your genealogy research.

 An interesting fact before we begin!

-Before I continue with this post I just wanted to share with you an interesting fact that I recently found out.
+Before I continue with this post I just want to share with you an interesting fact that I recently found out.

 Do you know why people are buried six feet under?